kiarafrobles/www.retroreport.org/_backstory/the-shadow-of-thalidomide-nominated-for-an-emmy-for-outstanding-continuing-coverage-of-a-news-magazine.md

 ---
-title: "“The Shadow of Thalidomide\" nominated for an Emmy for Outstanding Continuing Coverage of a News Magazine"
+title: "“The Shadow of Thalidomide* nominated for an Emmy for Outstanding Continuing Coverage of a News Magazine"
 published: true
 date: 2015-07-23T21:45:00.000Z
-lead_copy: "“The Shadow of Thalidomide\" nominated for an Emmy for Outstanding Continuing Coverage of a News Magazine "
+lead_copy: "“The Shadow of Thalidomide* nominated for an Emmy for Outstanding Continuing Coverage of a News Magazine"
 backstory_type: backstory
 video: the-shadow-of-thalidomide
 type: backstories